Dubrovnik Cathedral: The Byzantine Basilica

-The cathedral was built on the site of several former cathedrals, including 7th, 10th and 11th century buildings, and their 12th century successor in the Romanesque style.
+Archaeological excavations beneath Dubrovnik Cathedral revealed the remains of an earlier Byzantine basilica, the oldest large-scale structure identified on the site.
 The money to build the basilica was partially contributed by the English king Richard the Lion Heart, as a votive for having survived a shipwreck near the island of Lokrum in 1192 on his return from the Third Crusade.